Operating in the Netherlands doesn’t always require going through all the challenges typically associated with hiring or managing overseas employees.

 Box 3:

 Employers are expected to arrange social security contributions for employees towards health insurance, unemployment insurance, and national insurance.
-This amounts to an employer’s contributions of around 18% of their employee’s standard salary (some of these costs having been lowered in 2021).
+These amounts to an employer’s contributions of around 18% of their employee’s standard salary (some of these costs having been lowered in 2021).

 No, it is necessary to use a local entity abroad to comply with each country labor law.